containers/youki/runtimetest/README.md

 **Note** that the dynamically linked binary does not give a `segmentation fault` or similar error when tried to run inside the container, but instead gives `no such file or directory found` or `executable not found` error, even though the executable exists in the container.
 This made this tricky to debug correctly when originally developing, so if you decide on chaing the compilation or configuration of this , please make absolutely sure that the changes work and do not accidentally break something.

-**Another Note** is that `cargo build` must be run from inside this directory only to make the binary be a statically linked binary.
-This is due to the fact that to make it statically linked, appropriate rustflags must be set in the .cargo/config.toml .
-But in case of a workspace, as like this, when run `cargo build` from project root, it ignores crate specific config, and only checks the project root .cargo/config , which currently does not allow setting rustflags for specific crate, which means either all binaries must be statically linked, or none can be.
-Thus currently the only way is to run the build command inside this directory.

 you can use

 ```bash